Warlords

 The Warlord swears to serve under the guidance and direction of another Warlord, of at least as high of a Claim, boasting that they shall never fail their new master.

-For as long as they are in that master’s service, they earn Minions whenever their Master earns Warriors.
-If they are with their Master during Events, they count as their Master’s Follower per Morale.
+Once per Chapter, for as long as they are in that master’s service they may add one trait that their master could (chosen by the master) to a unit of Warriors in their force, consuming a trait slot.
+If they are with their Master during Events, they are treated as their Master’s Follower per Morale.

 Boast of the Usurper